Ben Howard: 2011–13: Every Kingdom

-Howard signed to Island Records in 2011, due to the label's history of UK folk singers, including Nick Drake and John Martyn.
-After singles "Old Pine" and "The Wolves" were released in 2011, Howard recorded his debut album entitled Every Kingdom, which was released on 3 October 2011.
+Howard signed a recording contract with Island Records in 2011, due to the label's history of English folk singers, including Nick Drake and John Martyn.
+After singles "Old Pine" and "The Wolves" were released in 2011, Howard recorded his debut studio album entitled Every Kingdom, which was released on 30 September 2011.
 He was nominated for the 2012 Mercury Prize.

-Howard worked alongside India Bourne, Marcus Wright and Chris Bond to make Every Kingdom, with Bourne playing cello, keyboards, ukulele, bass and contributing vocals and percussion, Bond playing guitars, bass, double bass, drums, percussion, keyboards, accordion, contributing to vocals, and also producing the record, and additional modular-dynamic (MD) synthesisers provided by Wright.
-He also toured with Bourne and Bond on his 2012 Every Kingdom tour, with support from Willy Mason.
+Howard worked alongside India Bourne, Marcus Wright and Chris Bond to make Every Kingdom, with Bourne playing cello, keyboards, ukulele, bass and contributing backing vocals and percussion, Bond playing guitars, bass, double bass, drums, percussion, keyboards, accordion, contributing to the backing vocals, and also producing the record, and additional modular-dynamic (MD) synthesisers provided by Wright.
+He also toured with Bourne and Bond on his 2012 Every Kingdom tour, with support from the American singer-songwriter Willy Mason.

 In 2012, Howard launched his music in America with Every Kingdom being released on 3 April 2012, and appearances at South by Southwest (SXSW) in Texas and a US tour confirmed.
-His song "Promise" was featured at the end of season 8, episode 12 of TV show House.
+His song "Promise" was featured at the end of season 8, episode 12 of the American television series House.

 In May 2012, Howard performed "The Wolves" on Later... with Jools Holland.
-He played at Pinkpop in the Netherlands on 26 May and Radio 1's Big Weekend in Hackney on 24 June 2012.
+He played at Pinkpop Festival in the Netherlands on 26 May and BBC Radio 1's Big Weekend in Hackney, London on 24 June 2012.
 He also played at the 2012 Bonnaroo Music Festival in Manchester, Tennessee, the 2012 T in the Park music festival in Scotland, as well as Beach Break Live 2012 in South Wales, Bestival 2012 and Splendour in the Grass 2012.
 Howard also played a slot at the Austin City Limits Music Festival in October 2012.

 In November 2012, Howard released The Burgh Island EP produced by Chris Bond, which featured four new tracks.
 Once again released to critical acclaim, the EP had a darker, more menacing tone than most of Howard's previous work, with Howard also playing electric guitar, rather than his traditional acoustic.
-The second track from the EP, "Oats in the Water", was featured in Internment, the 5th episode in Season 4 of AMC's The Walking Dead, in the 1st episode in season 3 of Fox's The Following, and in the release trailer for The Witcher 3: Wild Hunt.
+The second track from the EP, "Oats in the Water", was featured in "Internment", the 5th episode in Season 4 of AMC's The Walking Dead, in the 1st episode in season 3 of Fox's The Following, and in the release trailer for The Witcher 3: Wild Hunt.
 In 2014, the song "Promise" from the album Every Kingdom featured in the USA Network drama, Suits Season 3 Episode 11, "Buried Secrets" along with The CW drama Reign Season 1 Episode 10, "Sacrifice".

-Ben Howard played on the main Pyramid Stage at Glastonbury Festival 2013, on Saturday 29 June 2013, in which he played five tracks from Every Kingdom.
-He also played on the Other Stage during Glastonbury Festival 2015.
+In 2013, Howard began collaborating with the musician and filmmaker Mickey Smith, who would become a mainstay co-writer and performer on all of Howard's subsequent studio albums.
+Smith joined Howard's band for their performance on the main Pyramid Stage at Glastonbury Festival 2013, on Saturday 29 June 2013, which saw them play six tracks from Every Kingdom.